ArBioIIMAS/echo-gma/README.md

 This repository is organized as follows:

 * **Data augmentation:** this folder contains the scripts to data augmentation by introducing occlusion artifacts and speckle noise into echocardiographic images.
-* **ResUNet model:** contains the scripts for the proposed Res–UNet neural network to segment the LV walls automatically.
+* **Res-UNet model:** contains the scripts for the proposed Res–UNet neural network to segment the LV walls automatically.
 * **GMA model:** contains the code for the proposed Global Motion Aggregation (GMA) module for flow estimation in images affected by occlusion artifacts.
 * **GLS index:** presents the scripts for estimating the Global Longitudinal Strain (GLS) index.